The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 You're like, all right, it's gone.

-I'm not taking care of me, and I don't even care.
+I'm not taking care of me.

-Like it doesn't matter.
+Like, it doesn't matter.

-I don't have no fucks to give.
+I have no fucks to give.

 All I care about is this image.